 48 hours in Cape Town for nature lovers

-My favorite way to start the day in Cape Town is to hike up Lion’s Head.
-You will have beautiful views from Robben Island, the Waterfront, the city and of course the ocean and Camps Bay Beach.
+My favourite way to start the day in Cape Town is to hike up Lion’s Head.
+You will have beautiful views of Robben Island, the Waterfront, the city and of course the ocean and Camps Bay Beach.
 It is not a very difficult walk up and it is one of the favorite things to do for locals.
 Make sure to wear comfortable shoes, bring enough water, snacks, sun protection and an hat and off you go.
 You will probably be super hungry by the time you come down so hop in an Uber down to The Roundhouse Restaurant and order one of their spectacular breakfasts while enjoying the view of the 12 Apostle Mountain range.
 You’ve done your exercise so you can take up the cable car to Table Mountain from where you will have incredible views.
 On a clear day you can see all the way to Cape Town.
 Take part in a free guided walking tour at the table top and explore the different view points.
 You can see Klipdassies and beautiful birds as well.

 For the late afternoon we suggest you head down to Constantia Forest and perhaps enjoy another small hike in the forest.
 Cape Town is situated in the middle of a national park which is what makes this city super special.